 Your gut bacteria is incredibly important in terms of things like insomnia, negative thinking, anxiety, and even depression.

-You can decrease the quality and diversity of your gut bacteria through antibiotics, jet-lag, alcohol, and eating a lot of processed, high-sugar, low-fiber food.
-This then causes the signaling between the gut neurons, the gut bacteria, and the brain to become leaky and damaged.
+You can decrease the quality and diversity of your gut bacteria through antibiotics, jet-lag, alcohol, and eating a lot of processed, high-sugar, low-fibre food.
+This then causes the signalling between the gut neurones, the gut bacteria, and the brain to become leaky and damaged.

-The gut neurons connect to the limbic system, the intuitive part of the brain, through the vagus nerve.
+The gut neurones connect to the limbic system, the intuitive part of the brain, through the vagus nerve.